chaos-mesh/website/docs/simulate-dns-chaos-on-kubernetes.md

 :::info

-To simluate DNS faults, you need to deploy a special DNS service called Chaos DNS Server.
+To simulate DNS faults, you need to deploy a special DNS service called Chaos DNS Server.

 In the latest version, Chaos Mesh will deploy Chaos DNS Server by default.
 If you don't need to simulate DNS faults, you can set `dnsServer.create` to `false` when installing Chaos Mesh: